Infineon/mtb-example-fx2g3-usbhs-device/README.md

    - **Alternate settings 1** - 5 Interrupt endpoint pairs
    - **Alternate settings 2** - 5 Isochronous endpoint pairs

 ### Datapath

 - The device enumerates as a vendor specific USB device with one configuration with three alternate settings each, supporting five IN-OUT endpoint pairs.
 - The application supports two modes:

    - **Data Loopback:** Data received on OUT endpoints is looped back onto corresponding IN endpoints.
    - **Data SRC-SNK:** The IN endpoints serve as data sources, which continuously provide pre-defined data, while the 'OUT' endpoints serve as data sinks, which continuously drain the received data.
 - The application has a fixed set of endpoints in **Data Loopback** mode.
 Endpoint 'OUT-1 endpoint' is paired with 'IN-1 endpoint' and so on.
-- The **Data SRC-SINK** mode is performed using internal RAM buffers on the FX2G3 device, which will hold the data received from the 'OUT' endpoint and eventually discard the data, making the device ready for a new set of data.
+- The **Data SRC-SINK** mode is performed using internal RAM buffers on the EZ-USB&trade; FX2G3 device, which will hold the data received from the 'OUT' endpoint and eventually discard the data, making the device ready for a new set of data.
 A predefined pattern of data will be sent to the host through the 'IN' endpoints.

 ### Application workflow

    The application flow involves three main steps - Initialization, USB device enumeration, and data transfers.

 #### Initialization